Accommodation - Best place to stay in Madrid

 Accommodation outside the main tourist areas will usually be cheaper.
 However, you need to take into account the costs of transport and especially the waste of time to get to the old town.

-If you stay in downtown Madrid you will be in the middle of it all.
-Downtown is cultural, inspiring and cosmopolitan.
+If you stay in Madrid city center you will be in the middle of it all.
+Downtown is cultural, inspiring, and cosmopolitan.

 My favorite areas to stay in Madrid are: